hemantjuyal/DigitalTwin/README.md

 ![3D](https://github.com/hemantjuyal/DigitalTwin/assets/94553271/3f20bdb7-277c-4a38-879e-1bc3e610f5e4)

-Each Robotic Palletizer has the following properties -
+Each Robotic Palletizer has 6 components.
+Each component has their own individual properties.

-1. RoboticPalletizerID : It uniquely identifies each Robotic Palletizer.

-2. Alert : Raises a warning when alert is sent from the local machine.
-The alert can be observed by a change in color of the Robotic Palletizer when certain components of the Palletizer display values in an abormal range.

-Each Robotic Palletizer has 6 components having individual properties -
+Let's refer to these components and their individual properties -

 ### 1. Robotic Arm

    ![ra](https://github.com/hemantjuyal/DigitalTwin/assets/94553271/a1449f96-1098-44b2-ba77-0f38f565f152)

+   It has the following properties -

    a.
 Robotic Arm ID : A unique identifier assigned to each robotic arm for identification.